AdobeDocs/marketo-measure.en/help/advanced-marketo-measure-features/chat-integration/drift-integration-faq.md

 ---
 # Drift Integration FAQ {#drift-integration-faq}

 As a part of the [!DNL Marketo Measure] integration with Drift, we've outlined some of the most frequently asked questions.
-If there are any questions not outlined below, please reach out to your Customer Success Manager or [Marketo Support](https://nation.marketo.com/t5/support/ct-p/Support){target="_blank"}.
+If there are any questions not outlined below, please reach out to the Adobe Account Team (your Account Manager) or [Marketo Support](https://nation.marketo.com/t5/support/ct-p/Support){target="_blank"}.

 **How is the integration enabled?**